flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 class MyImageCache implements ImageCache {
   @override
   bool containsKey(Object key) {
-    // check if your custom cache is tracking this key.
+    // Check if your custom cache is tracking this key.
   }

   ...